Golden Lane Parasols: A Women’s History Month Art Experience

 In this event, participants will learn about the role parasols played in the women’s suffrage movement: as tools for advertising, symbols of protest, and even unexpected defensive “weapons.”

-Attendees will then paint their own paper parasol inspired by historic suffrage designs, including the iconic yellow-and-white color palette and “Votes for Women” motifs.
-Participants are also welcome to create a parasol with a design entirely of their own choosing.
-Whatever the design, you’ll leave with a beautiful keepsake and a deeper connection to women’s history.
+Attendees will then paint their own paper parasol with a design entirely of their own choosing.
+You’ll leave with a beautiful keepsake and a deeper connection to women’s history.

 Disclaimer(s)